-The Certificates are complex financial instruments.
-Sophisticated institutional investors generally do not purchase complex financial instruments as standalone investments.
+Some Certificates are complex financial instruments.
+Sophisticated institutional investors generally do not purchase complex financial instruments as stand-alone investments.
 They purchase complex financial instruments as a way to reduce risk or enhance yield with an understood, measured, appropriate addition of risk to their overall portfolios.
-A prospective investor should not invest in the Certificates unless it has the expertise (either alone or with the help of a financial adviser) to evaluate how the Certificates will perform under changing conditions, the resulting effects on the value of the Certificates and the impact this investment will have on the prospective investor's overall investment portfolio.
+A prospective investor should not invest in Certificates which are complex financial instruments unless it has the expertise (either alone or with a financial adviser) to evaluate how the Certificates will perform under changing conditions, the resulting effects on the value of the Certificates and the impact this investment will have on the prospective investor's overall investment portfolio.